 • Clinical and experimental respiratory immunoallergy

-The group is focused on evaluating the anti-inflammatory power of new drugs, knowing the pathophysiology of some clinical problems (asthma, chronic rhinosinusitis, food allergy, urticaria, NSAID intolerance) and the mechanism of action of existing medications (corticosteroids, biological) and new therapies (post-traumatic olfactory training and cell therapy).
+This group is made up of a multidisciplinary team of professionals who contribute their knowledge of both day-to-day clinical practice with patients and the laboratory diagnostic process and the mechanisms involved in the disease.
+It focuses on evaluating the anti-inflammatory potential of new drugs, understanding the pathophysiology of certain clinical problems (asthma, rhinosinusitis, food allergies, urticarial, NSAID intolerance) and the mechanism of action of existing medications (corticosteroids, biological drugs) and new therapies (post-traumatic olfactory training and cell therapy).